Microsoft Releases New Tool To Get More Distros on Windows - Slashdot

 They are emulating a completely different layer and as such providing a completely different level of compatibility and usability.
 Cygwin is great for running some scripts and some basic small binaries, but it's qu

+WSL does its work at the kernel level.
+Just like Win32 is one of the API tha the NT Kernel provides (and just like the OS/2 API that it did

+Speaking from experience.
+My current project is replacing Cygwin with WSL where I can.
+We use it to handle automation of our few Windows servers (mostly running proprietary billing software and such) via the rest of our Linux infrastructure.
+WSL is fucking awesome.

-WSL isn't very good (Score:4, Informative)
+WSL isn't very good (Score:5, Informative)

 First, windows has a terrible terminal emulator.
 I don't think it's improved since Windows 95.
 Basic stuff like copy/paste is not intuitive, let alone nice features like tabs.
 I tried an alternative (cmder I think) and it was OK, but something as important as the terminal emulator should not be an afterthought.